 Speed | 30ft |

-The Astral Elf 5e comes from the Astral Plane (and the Spelljammer: Adventures in Space sourcebook).
+The Astral Elf 5e comes from literal, actual space (or the Astral Plane, as D&D calls it).
 They have many of the standard Elf’s abilities, including Darkvision, advantage on saving throws against being charmed, and the ability to go into a trance rather than sleep.
 Starlight Step also lets them teleport 30 feet as a bonus action, and they’re naturally proficient in Perception.

 The Astral Trance is a bit different from the respite that other Elves get.
 Whenever you finish a trance, you gain proficiency with one skill and weapon/tool from the Player’s Handbook.
 You can switch these every time you take a DnD long rest – perfect for the party Skill Monkey.